THISISDINOSAUR/Anatomy/README.md

 - Creature labeling
 By labeling presets (e.g. 'cute', 'vicious'), could procedurally generate creatures with certain characteristics.
 Not a goal, but could be fun.

-- Server
-Top priority.
-A server that reads an anatomy, exposes the parameter information, takes in parameter values, and then uses those to regenerate the anatomy, and then outputs the new anatomy.

 - Web UI
 Top priority after the server.
 A website that uses the server to display the generated creature, and provide an interface to edit the parameters.